Introduction: Trademark Registration

 It provides the standard certificate to the business operators as proof that they are meeting particular required standards, e.g. Hallmark, ISI, etc.

-This include the pattern is used to differentiate between the products.
+This includes the pattern is used to differentiate between the products.

 This includes the registration of sound graphics, e.g. Nokia Tune